Can You Use a Different Golf Ball When Putting? (Explained!)

 You cannot change out your golf ball just because you made it to the putting green and think you have that entitlement.

 Instead, you need to finish the hole with the same golf ball (preferably made in the USA) you began with.
-Remember this so you do not break any rules when out on the course, especially when trying following USGA rule book guidelines or just have that over zealous friend that things all rules must be followed at all times.
+Remember this so you do not break any rules when out on the course, especially when trying to follow USGA rule book guidelines or have that overzealous friend who thinks all rules must be followed at all times.